More Details

 Copper and Update Units

-Audio and copper update units share the same optimizations.
+Audio and Copper update units share the same optimisations.

 Audio System